Stacked vs Unstacked Insurance: Which Uninsured Motorist Coverage to Choose

 Notable State-by-State Updates for 2025–2026

-North Carolina made a significant update effective July 1, 2025: inter-policy stacking of UM/UIM limits is now permitted, allowing drivers to combine coverage across separate policies.
+North Carolina made a significant update effective July 1, 2025: inter-policy stacking of UM/UIM limits is now reaffirmed in law, allowing drivers to combine coverage across separate policies.
+The same law also eliminated the long-standing "liability offset" rule under a new stack-and-compare rule — meaning UIM payouts are now calculated by adding (not subtracting) the at-fault driver's coverage to your UIM limits, increasing what you can actually recover.
+Additionally, UIM coverage is now mandatory on all new or renewed NC policies, with new minimum limits of 50/100/50.
 However, intra-policy stacking (across multiple vehicles on the same policy) is still prohibited in North Carolina.
-Additionally, new minimum UM/UIM limits of 50/100/50 are now mandatory on all new or renewed policies.

 Always Verify Your State's Current Rules

 Stacking laws can and do change.
-North Carolina expanded inter-policy stacking rights effective July 1, 2025, and Florida's broader insurance reforms took effect in 2026.
+North Carolina expanded inter-policy stacking rights and eliminated the UIM offset effective July 1, 2025.
+Florida's full PIP repeal has not been enacted as of May 2026 — but PIP modifications are in effect.
 Always verify current regulations with your state's insurance department or a licensed agent before making your coverage decision.

-Because laws and insurer rules vary so significantly, reviewing your complete uninsured motorist coverage guide before making any stacking decisions is essential.
+Because laws and insurer rules vary so significantly, reviewing your complete uninsured motorist coverage guide and understanding why state minimums may not be enough before making any stacking decisions is essential.

 Smart Savings Made Simple!